V0sky/roboticArm/README.md

    Pseudo-cofig file with a parameters for autonomous movements and for the user to change them in accordance with their needs.

 4) **led.py:**
-   File with a basic programme for LED light indication (neccessary for indicating that RPI is running as well as the servers on it).
+   File with a basic programme for LED light indication (necessary for indicating that RPI is running as well as the servers on it).

 5) **move.py:**
    A file with the core of all the servos' moves control.